 History of addressing the Problem

-We are compiling information about how the problem has been addressed currently and in the past so we have that history documented and easily accessible. [ If you have information you would like to provide to help with documenting the solutions that have been suggested in the past to solve this problem, you can send them to email@example.com so we can add them here. ]
+We are compiling information about how the problem has been addressed currently and in the past so we have that history documented and easily accessible. [ This information is not exhaustive.
+If you have information you would like to provide to help with documenting the solutions that have been suggested in the past to solve this problem, you can send them to firstname.lastname@example.org so we can add them here. ]

 A 263-foot cell tower, in the location as indicated in the map below, off US Hwy 41, across from the Keweenaw Mountain Lodge property.
 The tower will have two red blinking lights on it: 1 at the top and 1 in the middle.
 This is a tower proposed by Diamond Communications and AT&T, with Ramaker as the consultant.